davidmarsoni/llog/README.md

   --allow-unauthenticated `
   --region=us-central1 `
   --cpu=1 `
-  --memory=256Mi ` # can be increased if needed like 2048Mi
+  --memory=2048Mi ` # can be increased if needed
-  --concurrency=1 `
+  --concurrency=1 ` # To avoid concurrent requests
+  --max-instances=1 ` # To avoid high costs
 ```

-> don't forget to replace `your-project-id`, `your-bucket-name`, `your-secret-key-value` and `your-service-account-email` with your own values and add the missing environment variables with the `--set-env-vars` flag.
+> don't forget to replace `your-project-id`, `your-bucket-name`, `your-secret-key-value` and `your-service-account-email` with your own values and add the missing environment variables with the `--set-env-vars` flag. (please refer to the [Environment variables](#environment-variables) section for more information)

 p.s you can add a new service account  with the admin role to the project by running the following command: